rancherfederal/rke2-ansible/README.md

 Uninstall RKE2
 ---------------
     Note: Uninstalling RKE2 deletes the cluster data and all of the scripts.
-The offical documentation for fully uninstalling the RKE2 cluster can be found in the [RKE2 Documentation](https://docs.rke2.io/install/uninstall/).
+The official documentation for fully uninstalling the RKE2 cluster can be found in the [RKE2 Documentation](https://docs.rke2.io/install/uninstall/).

 If you used this module to created the cluster and RKE2 was installed via yum, then you can attempt to run this command to remove all cluster data and all RKE2 scripts.